 You will need to contact the Registrar General’s Department in Kingston for later birth and marriage entries.

-Censuses were taken in the British Caribbean from time to time between the 17th and the 19th centuries, but none of these contain names of individuals.
+Unlike in Britain, there were no regular censuses taken in the Caribbean, so you will not be able to find where your Jamaican ancestors lived in the census.
 An exception is a census for 1823 for the parish of Hanover on Jamaican Family Search.

-Census substitutes include the Jamaica Almanacs containing both civil and military individuals, and a small selection of directories.
+Census substitutes include the Jamaica Almanacs containing both civil and military individuals, and a small selection of historical trade directories.
 Transcriptions of individuals in these are also available on Jamaican Family Search.

-Jamaicans of different ethnicities served in both world wars and also in the Merchant Navy.
+Your Jamaican ancestors may well have served in the armed forces in the First and Second World Wars, or in the Merchant Navy.
 Unfortunately those not of British parentage suffered frequently both as a group and as individuals from racial discrimination, and few black soldiers ever became officers.